ni/nimi-python/docs/niscope/class.rst

             .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.

-            .. tip:: This method requires repeated capabilities (usually channels).
+            .. tip:: This method requires repeated capabilities (channels).
 If called directly on the niscope.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an niscope.Session instance, and calling this method on the result.:
+                You can specify a subset of repeated capabilities using the Python index notation on an niscope.Session repeated capabilities container, and calling this method on the result.:

                 .. code:: python

-                    session.channels['0,1'].self_cal(option=niscope.Option.SELF_CALIBRATE_ALL_CHANNELS)
+                    session.channels[0,1].self_cal(option=niscope.Option.SELF_CALIBRATE_ALL_CHANNELS)

             :param option: